Eeileen Romero: Early life

 Eeileen Romero was born on 3 February 1974 in the San Salvador suburb of Mejicanos.
 Her father, Antonio Romero Diaz, was a merchant.
 Born with seven bone fractures, she lived with the effects of the brittle bone disease osteogenesis imperfecta throughout her life and used a wheelchair for mobility.

-When she was eight years old, Romero's father died in El Salvador's Civil War.
+When she was eight years old, Romero's father died in the Salvadoran Civil War.
 Romero and her mother Sofia Santos Valle moved out of San Salvador to live near family in the small rural town of San Pablo Tacachico.

 Due to El Salvador's lack of support for people with any type of physical disability, Romero did not begin her primary school studies until the age of 13.
 She persisted, completing her General Baccalaureate degree in 1998 at the Colegio Liceo Cristiano Reverendo Juan Bueno Central in San Salvador.

 In 2004, she received her law degree from the Universidad Cristiana de las Asambleas de Dios (Christian University of the Assemblies of God) and became an attorney.
 The Supreme Court of Justice appointed her as a Lawyer of the Republic of El Salvador in 2008, a role she held until her death.